 Phillips Edison & Company (PECO) Total Debt (2017 - 2021)

-- Total Debt for Q4 2021 was $52.4 million at Phillips Edison & Company, up from $45.0 million in the prior quarter.
+- Total Debt was $52.4 million for Q4 2021 at Phillips Edison & Company, up from $45.0 million in the prior quarter.

-- Across five years, Total Debt topped out at $52.4 million in Q4 2021 and bottomed at $22.0 million in Q1 2020.
+- Over five years, Total Debt peaked at $52.4 million in Q4 2021 and troughed at $22.0 million in Q1 2020.

 - The 5-year median for Total Debt is $32.0 million (2019), against an average of $33.5 million.

-- The largest annual shift saw Total Debt plummeted 31.25% in 2020 before it soared 138.35% in 2021.
+- Biggest five-year swings in Total Debt: plummeted 31.25% in 2020 and later soared 138.35% in 2021.

-- A 5-year view of Total Debt shows it stood at $38.0 million in 2017, then grew by 3.95% to $39.5 million in 2018, then fell by 18.99% to $32.0 million in 2019, then tumbled by 31.25% to $22.0 million in 2020, then skyrocketed by 138.35% to $52.4 million in 2021.
+- Tracing PECO's Total Debt over 5 years: stood at $38.0 million in 2017, then rose by 3.95% to $39.5 million in 2018, then decreased by 18.99% to $32.0 million in 2019, then plummeted by 31.25% to $22.0 million in 2020, then soared by 138.35% to $52.4 million in 2021.